Zugzwang: Etymology

 The word comes from German Zug 'move' + Zwang 'compulsion', so that Zugzwang means 'being forced to make a move'.
 Originally the term was used interchangeably with the term Zugpflicht 'obligation to make a move' as a general game rule.
 Games like chess and checkers have "zugzwang" (or "zugpflicht"): a player must always make a move on their turn even if this is to their disadvantage.
 Over time, the term became especially associated with chess.

 According to chess historian Edward Winter, the term had been in use in German chess circles in the 19th century.

 Pages 353–358 of the September 1858 Deutsche Schachzeitung had an unsigned article "Zugzwang, Zugwahl und Privilegien".
 Friedrich Amelung employed the terms Zugzwang, Tempozwang and Tempozugzwang on pages 257–259 of the September 1896 issue of the same magazine.
 When a perceived example of zugzwang occurred in the third game of the 1896–97 world championship match between Steinitz and Lasker, after 34...Rg8, the Deutsche Schachzeitung (December 1896, page 368) reported that "White has died of zugzwang".

 The earliest known use of the term zugzwang in English was on page 166 of the February 1905 issue of Lasker's Chess Magazine.
 The term did not become common in English-language chess sources until the 1930s, after the publication of the English translation of Nimzowitsch's My System in 1929.

 History

 The concept of zugzwang, if not the term, must have been known to players for many centuries.
-Zugzwang is required to win the elementary (and common) king and rook versus king endgame, and the king and rook (or differently-named pieces with the same powers) have been chess pieces since the earliest versions of the game.
+Zugzwang is required to win the elementary (and common) king and rook versus king endgame, and the king and rook (or differently named pieces with the same abilities) have been chess pieces since the earliest versions of the game.